 Traveling around Italy by train is fast and comfortable on the popular routes.
 For example, Venice to Florence only takes around 2 hours on the high speed train.
 The journey from Venice to Rome only takes around 4 hours!
 It’s also a much better experience than Amtrak in the United States.

-San Marino is also a fantastic destination to visit, which can be reached by a handy 40 bus ride from the lovely seaside resort town of Rimini.
-Rimini can be reached by high speed rail and is a worthwhile destination for those seeking a beach holidays in Italy.
+San Marino is also a fantastic destination to visit, which can be reached by a short 40 minute bus ride across from Rimini train station.
+Rimini is a lovely seaside resort town that can be reached by high speed rail.
+It is a worthwhile destination if you want a relaxing beach holiday in Italy.

 If you want to learn more about saving thousands of dollars on travel, read my article on Travel Rewards Cards Hacking Tips.
 Feel free to email me at email@example.com with any questions or leave a comment below!